nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Viewing help: `help`

-Shows the URL to this help page, which will list all available commands.
+Shows the available commands in TruthTable as well as URL to this help page at the bottom.

 **Format:** `help [-h]`